- 150g salted butter, softened

-Preheat the oven to 190C/170C fan/gas 5.
-Line two baking trays with non-stick baking paper.
+Heat the oven to 190C/fan170C/gas 5.
+Line two baking sheets with non-stick baking paper.

-Leave on the tray for a couple of minutes to firm up and then transfer to a cooling rack.
+Leave on the tray for a couple of minutes to set and then lift onto a cooling rack.

 Freezing the biscuitsIf you’ve frozen the biscuits, take them out and arrange them on a lined baking sheet.
 Once defrosted, pop them in a medium oven 190C/ 170 fan/ gas mark 5 and heat for 2 - 3 mins to crisp up.
 Don’t leave them too long or they’ll dry out.